ekynoxe/ekynoxe.com/source/_posts/2014-02-09-closing-the-hammersmith-barrier-website.md

 > The Hammersmith bridge bus lanes feature barriers to prevent HGVs and other heavy vehicles to access the bridge, as it's not been designed to withstand the weight.

 > However, these barriers are broken, out of order, or removed regularly, sometimes posing serious risks to passers by.
 [The barrier strikes back][1] shows this, where the barrier falls in front of 3 cyclists that were going through the lane.
 Dangling from a cable inside the tube, the barrier was simply swinging one side to the other, and pedestrians could have been injured as well.
-> Fairly recent articles on [Focus transport][2], the [BBC][3] and the [Fulham and Hammersmith Chronicle][4] have shown that bus drivers themselves sometimes remove the barriers so they can go over the bridge.
+> Fairly recent articles on [Focus transport][2], the [BBC][3] and the [Fulham and Hammersmith Chronicle (now the Get West London website)][4] have shown that bus drivers themselves sometimes remove the barriers so they can go over the bridge.
 They claim it's because the barriers don't work.

 > **The rationale**